 Google prioritizes the way your copy is laid out.
 The spacing between sentences, the readability of fonts, if you use subheads to break up your content — all these things matter to Google’s sorting algorithm because all of these things make your content easier to read.
 Cluttered pages filled with dense text will scare your prospective readers and likely cause them to bounce from pages quickly, hurting your SEO ranking.

 Google is prioritizing longer web pages (with the right formatting, of course), so feel free to flush out your ideas and expand on your explanations.
-Time spent on page is a big deal for Google’s algorithm, so loading your pages with lots of relevant content is a great way to add value to it.
+Time spent on page is a big deal for Google’s algorithm, so loading your pages with lots of relevant content is a great way to add value to them.

 We speak to attorneys all day about their businesses, and a surprising number of these attorneys don’t have an answer to that question.
 “I do personal injury” or “I run an estate planning practice” isn’t going to compel someone to sign a retainer agreement.
 If you don’t know what separates you from your competitors, chances are prospective clients won’t either.
 You can’t market if you don’t know what you’re selling.

 You don’t have to come up with a catchy tagline, but you should be able to effectively and efficiently describe what you do and what makes you different from a guy who works down the hall or the block.
-You need a one sentence answer to “what do you do?”
+You need a one-sentence answer to “what do you do?”
 For example, here is ONE400’s answer:

 We help law firms and legal technology companies build brands, create sustainable marketing funnels, acquire clients, and grow.